GabrielKP/oc-pmc/README.md

 ### Parameters for the `.env`

-The `.env` allows you to change paths to some dependencies:
+Placing an `.env` in the root directory allows you to change paths to some dependencies:
 ```sh
 DATA_DIR=/path/to/data_dir
 # ...